Results from the Baksan Experiment on Sterile Transitions (BEST)

 Twenty extractions, 10 from each volume, were conducted between July 15 and Oct.
 13, 2019.
-Each exposure lasted approximately 9~d and counting of the sample commenced approximately 24~h after the extractions.
-At the start of each exposure, $\approx$250~$\mu$g of Ge carrier was added to each Ga volume.
+The Ga metal was kept molten by maintaining the temperature between 30.0~C and 30.5~C above the 29.8~C melting point.
+At the start of each exposure, $\approx$175~$\mu$g of Ge carrier was added to each Ga volume.
+Each exposure lasted approximately 9~d and counting of the sample commenced approximately 24~h after each extraction.
 At the end of the exposure, the carrier Ge and any produced \nuc{71}{Ge} was extracted using the procedure described in Ref.~\cite{CLEVELAND201541}.
 The process ensured the independent extraction of \nuc{71}{Ge} atoms from each zone of the Ga target.
 The gas germane was synthesized, mixed with Xe, and inserted into small ($\sim$0.6~cm$^3$), low-background proportional counters.
 The counters were installed into a NaI well volume of one of the two counting systems.
 The counting duration varied from 60 to 150~days.
 The irradiations were scheduled to maximize the number of extracted \nuc{71}{Ge} atoms.
 The first extraction's counting times were shorter due to the limited number of working counters.
 The shorter counting time had little effect on the number of measured \nuc{71}{Ge} decays, but the statistical uncertainty was increased due to the lower statistical determination of the counter background.

 Two 8-channel data acquisition systems were used~\cite{Shikhin2017,Shikhin2018,Abdurashitov1999a}.
 Pulses from the proportional counters were digitized at 1~GHz with a bandwidth of 100~MHz and a rise time of 3.5~ns.
 The energy range of the 8-bit digitizer was 0.37-15~keV.
 The energy range of the NaI counters was 60-3000~keV.
-Data were collected in event mode, recording the time of occurrence.
+Data were collected for each individual event, recording the time of occurrence.